FAQ

 Symflower currently supports Maven and Gradle.

-Which testing frameworks does Symflower support?
+What testing frameworks does Symflower support?

-Which IDEs does Symflower support?
+What IDEs does Symflower support?

 I encountered a bug.
 What should I do now?

-Please submit a bug report via GitHub.
-Note that Symflower's Test suite generation is still in a beta version, so you may well experience bugs when using that feature – yet we ask you to submit these issues nonetheless to make sure we can fix them!
+Note that you may experience bugs when using Symflower's test suite generation.
+We ask you to submit these issues to make sure we can fix them!

 Can I use Symflower for Test-Driven Development?